mdb/mdb.github.io/content/blog/2021-04-25-terraform-workspace-naming.md

 ### Some real world examples:

 * `staging-aws-us-west-2`
-* `prod-aws-us-east-1`
+* `production-aws-us-east-1`
-* `prod-aws-us-east-1-blue`
+* `production-aws-us-east-1-blue`
-* `prod-aws-us-east-1-green`
+* `production-aws-us-east-1-green`
-* `prod-aws-us-east-1-5fe7bsa`
+* `production-aws-us-east-1-5fe7bsa`

 ## Examples in use

-In addition to empowering the ability to execute Terraform actions against a targeted subset of infrastructure without broader impact, sufficiently granular workspace naming also enables per-workspace variables and more targeted configuration differences.
+In addition to empowering the ability to execute Terraform actions against a targeted subset of infrastructure without broader impact, sufficiently granular workspaces also enable per-workspace variables and the ability to declare more nuanced configuration differences between workspaces.

 ### Per-workspace variable values